Manage Values

 Generating Values

-Rot can generate random, cryptographically secure strings for you, instead of having you provide a value, via rot val-add.
+Rot can generate random, cryptographically secure strings for you, instead of having you provide a value, via rot value-add.

 Removing Values

-Values can be removed by running rot val-del, or editing the configuration and removing the value.
+Values can be removed by running rot value-delete, or editing the configuration and removing the value.